UrsaDK/git-gpg/README.md

 - global, as well as per file, list of GPG keys with which the files are encrypted;

-- a list of GPG keys with which to encrypt a file is defined via git-config;
+- GPG keys which are used to encrypt a file are defined via git-config;

-- full support for git diff between branches or previous commits;
+- full support for git diff, including diffs between branches and previous commits;

-- command line interface is kept consistent with that of git-lfs;
+- command line interface is kept consistent with git-lfs;

 The use of GPG encryption for file encryption has a number of distinct advantages over a more traditional method of using symmetric key algorithms, such as OpenSSL.